SynthRAD2025/preprocessing/README.md

 - matplotlib
 - csv

+For Dicom tag extraction the following packages are required:
+- pydicom
+- openpyxl

 To convert RT structs to .nrrd files plastimatch is required.
 Plastimatch can be downloaded from [here](https://plastimatch.org/).
 The path to plastimatch should be added to the system path.

 # Usage